-poorer households - impact on health, wellbeing, educational outcomes etc. Polarisation of housing market between wealthier owners and insecure renters.
+Social trends Technological trends Economic trends Environmental trends Political trends on lower demand for housing.
+Continued ageing of the population demanding housing solutions both mainstream and specialist.
+Potential for widening inequality if recession not countered by strong interventions to support poorer households - impact on health, wellbeing, educational outcomes etc. Polarisation of housing market between wealthier owners and insecure renters.
 Potential for growth in co- housing, co-operatives / other innovative models.
 Potential changes to demand for housing attributes e.g. less open plan - floorplans divided up to allow separate rooms for family members and to create privacy.
 Separate home office spaces.
-Rise in clean spaces i.e. coat/boot rooms before entering house.
-Physical and mental health priorities recognised in housing e.g. light and airy properties, potentially adaptable - for multiple uses (i.e. work/study/dine/relax/sleep) and for multiple generations. technology that emerges).
-Growth of machine learning and Al. likely to reduce economic growth.
+Rise in Potential growth of autonomous vehicles - alternative use of parking space, road/street layouts.
+Electrical vehicle targets may force replanning of sites to accommodate charging points (depending on technology that emerges).
+Growth of machine learning and Al. across most of world which is likely to mean return to 'normal' in terms of global trading, migration patterns etc. due to overwhelming economic incentives though some protectionist policies may return.
+Overall, likely to reduce economic growth.
 General recovery in housing market with transactions expected to return to a stable level (though may be lower than pre recession in some locations).
 Emerging certainty over relationship with other countries in terms of trade post Brexit.
 Mix of impacts, uncertainties and opportunities.
-If UK economic growth slower than other countries, like to reduce immigration.
-Conversely, faster growth will lead to need for labour and economic incentives to move.
-Con to he gene desi Shift sust mate and still i
+If UK economic growth slower than other countries, countries.
+Likely to fuel migration as people need to escape unsafe places or find economic opportunity.
+Locally, need to build more climate resilient housing.
 Continued resistance to housebuilding in general / support for green belt/ other designations.

-Shift towards more sustainable building materials and methods, though dependent on costs and viability if market still in recovery mode.
+Shift towards more sustainable building materials and methods, though dependent on costs and viability if market still in recovery mode. negotiations.
+Both require major reshaping of macro economy.